 One downside is that you can't post carousels or videos.
-Static photos don't get as much engagement from users, so once I started to outgrow single photo posts, I quickly moved on.
+Only posting static photos doesn't get as much engagement from users as posting videos and reels as well, so once I started to outgrow single photo posts, I quickly moved on.

 It also isn't as intuitive as other apps for visually planning your feed.
 Later is a scheduler, which is great but I am a visual planner.
 Having to switch between tabs to go between the feed preview and the calendar to work on different aspects of my post was not a good experience for me.

 This platform is definitely targeted more at laptop and desktop users.